-Far Out: Southern Oregon in the 1960s will be open to the public from March 29 through April 27 at 29 N. Central Ave. in a space donated by the owners of the Historic Woolworth Building.
-For details, exhibit hours and prices, click here: FAR OUT!
-Southern Oregon in the 1960s
+Far Out! will be open from March 29 through April 27 at 39 N. Central Ave. in a space donated by the owners of the Historic Woolworth Building.
+Details, exhibit hours, and prices, are available here.

 SOHS is celebrating the publication of Scott Mangold's Tragedy at Southern Oregon Tunnel 13: DeAutremonts Hold Up the Southern Pacific.
 A limited number of autographed copies are available for purchase at the SOHS Research Library.

 The DeAutremont brothers were looking for a big score.
 They brought dynamite, guns and a getaway car.
 On October 11, 1923, at the summit of the Siskiyou Mountains in southern Oregon, the three young men held up a passenger train, with disastrous consequences.
 Their rash actions resulted in the tragic deaths of three Southern Pacific trainmen and one U.S. Mail clerk, unleashing a public outcry that still rings through Oregon's history.
 In this riveting account, rail historian Scott Mangold draws on interviews, in-depth research and previously unpublished maps and photographs to document the events at Tunnel 13.
 Join Mangold as he chronicles the resulting four-year manhunt and eventual conviction of the DeAutremonts and provides insight into the lives into the robbery's bitter legacy.